gacela-project/symfony-gacela-example/README.md

 };
 ```

-In our current example (using symfony) we want to use the `doctrine` service from the
-`kernel.container` and not just "a new one".
-A new one wouldn't have all services and stuff already define as the
-original one would have.
+In our current example we want to use the `doctrine` service from the `kernel.container` and not just "a new one".
+A new one wouldn't have all services and stuff already define as the original one would have.
 So you want to use the original one.

 ---